California blames PG&E for Kincade wildfire in wine country

 The fire investigation report has been forwarded to the Sonoma County District Attorney's Office, Cal Fire added.

-The Kincade fire, the worst of several blazes raging throughout California last year, had erupted near the base of a damaged high-voltage transmission tower owned by Pacific Gas and Electric Co, the utility and fire officials had said.
+The Kincade fire, the worst of several blazes raging throughout California last year, had erupted near the base of a damaged high-voltage transmission tower owned by PG&E, the utility and fire officials had said.

+The company had in June pleaded guilty to 84 counts of involuntary manslaughter stemming from a devastating 2018 wildfire in Northern California touched off by its power lines.

+The Camp Fire killed at least 84 people, and is considered the most destructive wildfire in California history.

 ((Arundhati.Sarkar@thomsonreuters.com; twitter.com/Arundhati_05; +1 646 223 8780 Ext: 2776;))